searchspring/snap/packages/snap-preact/components/src/components/Atoms/SearchHeader/readme.md

 ```

 ### correctedQueryText
 The `correctedQueryText` prop specifies the text to show when there is an originalQuery.
-This can be either a string, or a function that returns a string, functions are passed the controller.
+This can be either a string, or a function that returns a string, functions are passed the pagination and query store for reference to build out custom text.

 ```jsx
 const getCorrected = (controller) => {